lzim/mtl/blue/session03/s03_learner/README.md

 **s03_learner:**
-- Learner SEE Guide - Learning objectives and exercises for session 03 -.gifs demonstrating major *how to* actions of in session exercises and between session exercises (.md)
+- Learner SEE Guide - Learning objectives and exercises for session 03
+  - Gifs demonstrating major *how to* actions of in session exercises and between session exercises (.md)
 - Learner cheatsheets for mtl.how/data (with Gifs) (.html)